TomasZlamal/UniLang/README.md

 ```

 The nice thing about this templating-way of doing this is that you don't need to look at the specific implementations at all; you just need to look at the .wps.md file, and go from there.
+Also note that the text after the '#' gets ignored (as does all whitespace at the end and beginning).
 ### Usage in PHP
 Inside of your controller (or anywhere where you pass info to your presentation files), use it like this:
 ```php